 What is the conventional treatment of athlete's foot?

-For mild cases, physicians may recommend an over-the-counter antifungal medication in powder, lotion or spray form to be applied to your feet.
+For mild cases, physicians may recommend an athlete's foot cure such as over-the-counter antifungal medication in powder, lotion or spray form to be applied to your feet.
 These include Terbinafine (Lamisil AT), Clotrimazole (Lotrimin AF) and Miconazole (Micatin).
 These drugs must be used for one or two weeks after signs of the infection have disappeared to make sure that it doesn't return.
 If this treatment isn't effective, or if your infection is severe, you may get a prescription for an oral antifungal drug such as Itraconazole (Sporanox), Fluconazole (Diflucan), and Terbinafine (Lamisil).
 Penicillin or another antibiotic may be prescribed for secondary bacterial infections that can develop as a result of scratching infected skin.